AppiumTestDistribution/appium-wait-plugin/README.md

 Server logs will be as below:

 ```
+[Appium] Plugins which can handle cmd 'findElement': element-wait (sessionless)
 [Appium] Plugin element-wait (sessionless) is now handling cmd 'findElement'
+[Plugin [element-wait (sessionless)]] Waiting to find element with accessibility id strategy for login selector
-[Plugin [element-wait (sessionless)]] Retrying to find element with accessibility id strategy for login selector
+[Plugin [element-wait (sessionless)]] Waiting to find element with accessibility id strategy for login selector
-[Plugin [element-wait (sessionless)]] Retrying to find element with accessibility id strategy for login selector
+[Plugin [element-wait (sessionless)]] Waiting to find element with accessibility id strategy for login selector
-[Plugin [element-wait (sessionless)]] Retrying to find element with accessibility id strategy for login selector
+[Plugin [element-wait (sessionless)]] Waiting to find element with accessibility id strategy for login selector
 [Plugin [element-wait (sessionless)]] Element with accessibility id strategy for login selector found.
 [Plugin [element-wait (sessionless)]] Checking if login element is displayed
 [Plugin [element-wait (sessionless)]] login element is displayed.